Metrication: United Kingdom

 In the United Kingdom, some of the population continues to resist metrication to varying degrees.
 The traditional imperial measures are preferred by a majority and continue to have widespread use in some applications.
 The metric system is used by most businesses, and is used for most trade transactions.
 Metric units must be used for certain trading activities (selling by weight or measure for example), although imperial units may continue to be displayed in parallel.

 British law has enacted the provisions of European Union directive 80/181/EEC, which catalogues the units of measure that may be used for "economic, public health, public safety and administrative purposes".
 These units consist of the recommendations of the General Conference on Weights and Measures, supplemented by some additional units of measure that may be used for specified purposes.
 Metric units could be legally used for trading purposes for nearly a century before metrication efforts began in earnest.
-The government had been making preparations for the conversion of the Imperial unit since the 1862 Select Committee on Weights and Measures recommended the conversion and the Weights and Measures Act of 1864 and the Weights and Measures (Metric System) Act of 1896 legalised the metric system.
+The government had been making preparations for the conversion of the imperial unit since the 1862 Select Committee on Weights and Measures recommended the conversion and the Metric Weights and Measures Act 1864 (27 & 28 Vict. c.
+117) and the Weights and Measures (Metric System) Act 1897 (60 & 61 Vict. c.
+46) legalised the metric system.

 In 1965, with lobbying from British industries and the prospects of joining the Common Market, the government set a 10-year target for full conversion, and created the Metrication Board in 1969.
 Metrication occurred in some areas during this time period, including the re-surveying of Ordnance Survey maps in 1970, decimalisation of the currency in 1971, and teaching the metric system in schools.
 No plans were made to make the use of the metric system compulsory, and the Metrication Board was abolished in 1980 following a change in government.

 The United Kingdom avoided having to comply with the 1989 European Units of Measurement Directive (89/617/EEC), which required all member states to make the metric system compulsory, by negotiating derogations (delayed switchovers), including for miles on road signs and for pints for draught beer, cider, and milk sales.

 Immediately following the United Kingdom's vote to withdraw from the European Union, it was reported that some retailers requested to revert to imperial units, with some reverting without permission.
 A poll following the 2016 vote also found that 45% of Britons sought to revert to selling produce in imperial units.

-The UK government started a biased consultation on 3 June 2022 on the choice of units of measurement markings.
+The UK government started a consultation on 3 June 2022 on the choice of units of measurement markings.

 Imperial units remain in common everyday use for human body measurements, in particular stones and pounds for weight, and feet and inches for height.

+Fuel economy is often advertised in miles per imperial gallon, which may lead to some confusion for users of US gallons for American manufactured cars.

+Heating, air conditioning, and gas cooking appliances occasionally display power in British thermal units per hour (BTU/h).